Multi-sample analyses

 Assuming most labels do not change

-We can use a similar approach used during the DEGs analysis, assuming that most labels are not changing, in particular if we think about the low number of DEGs resulted from the previous analysis.
+We can use a similar approach as for the DE analysis, assuming that most labels are not changing, in particular if we consider the fact that only few genes where found to be differentially expressed in the analysis above.

-To do so, we first normalize the data with calcNormFactors and then we fit and estimate a QL-model for our abundance data.
+To do so, we first normalize the data with calcNormFactors and then we fit and estimate a QL-model for the abundance data.

 R